desmos-labs/desmos/docs/architecture/adr-010-posts-module.md

   // Id of the poll to query the answers for required uint32 poll_id = 3;

+  // (Optional) Address of the user to query the responses for optional string user = 4;

-  // pagination defines an optional pagination for the request. cosmos.base.query.v1beta1.PageRequest pagination = 4;
+  // pagination defines an optional pagination for the request. cosmos.base.query.v1beta1.PageRequest pagination = 5;
 }

 // QueryPollAnswersResponse is the response type for the Query/PollAnswers RPC method message QueryPollAnswersResponse {
   repeated Answer answers = 1;
-  required cosmos.base.query.v1beta1.PageResponse pagination = 2;
+  optional cosmos.base.query.v1beta1.PageResponse pagination = 2;

   // Answer contains the details about a single user answer to a poll message Answer {